-We will investigate whether a medical mistake was the cause of your injury or the wrongful death of a family member.
+A Philadelphia medical malpractice lawyer will carefully investigate whether a medical mistake was the cause of your injury, or the wrongful death of a family member.
 Our ultimate goal is to ensure victims of medical malpractice are fairly compensated for their pain and suffering, medical bills, lost wages and other damages.
-For a free legal consultation call us at 1(800) 481-5206.
+For a free legal consultation call us at (215) 666-7777.

-Medical malpractice can be either a negligent act, or failure to act, by a health care provider.
+Medical malpractice can be either a negligent act or failure to act, by a health care provider.
 The plaintiff has the burden of proving his/her medical malpractice claim by a preponderance of the evidence.
-To do so, a plaintiff usually retains medical experts who will offer expert testimony at trial.
-A plaintiff’s expert must opine within a reasonable degree of medical certainty that the treatment provided fell below the accepted standard of practice in the medical community and that the patient suffered injury or death as a direct result of this treatment.
+To do so, doctors and other experts will be called to testify at trial.
+The plaintiff’s expert must testify within a reasonable degree of medical certainty that the treatment provided fell below the accepted standard of practice in the medical community, and that the patient suffered injury or death as a direct result of this treatment.

-A patient is entitled to be compensated for his/her damages if a medical provider’s negligence caused an injury or damages.
-However, it is important to remember that experiencing a bad outcome isn’t always proof of medical negligence.
-If you suspect that you were hurt due to negligent medical care, call an experienced med mal attorney for legal advice regarding your claim.
+A patient is entitled to be compensated if a medical provider’s negligence caused an injury or damages.
+However, it is important to remember that simply experiencing a bad outcome isn’t always proof of medical negligence.
+Instead, the medical provider must have breached the standard of care.
+If you suspect that you were hurt due to negligent medical care, call a top Philadelphia medical malpractice lawyer for legal advice on your claim.

 Medical Malpractice Lawsuits

-Medical mistakes or breaches of the standard of care vary widely among different medical fields and treatment providers.
+Types of medical mistakes, or “breach of the standard of care,” vary widely among different medical fields and treatment providers.
 Some examples of the malpractice cases we handle include:

 Statute of Limitations on Medical Malpractice Claims

 Every state has enacted a statute of limitations for medical malpractice lawsuits.
 In Pennsylvania and New Jersey, the general rule is that you must file a medical malpractice lawsuit within two years from the date you discover or should have discovered medical negligence.
-However, there are limited exceptions to this two year rule.
-An experienced malpractice lawyer can help you determine when the statute of limitations will expire in your case.
+However, determining this date can be difficult and there are exceptions to this two-year rule.
+A malpractice lawyer can help you determine when the statute of limitations will expire in your case.

 People who were injured by medical mistakes can recover monetary compensation for their injuries and economic damages, including:

-- Past present and future medical expenses related to the incident;
+- Past, present and future medical bills related to the incident;

 - Compensation for pain, suffering and emotional distress.